BananaSlugLabs/attiny-flex-peripheral/readme.md

 - Filter: 64
 - Steady State Window: +/- 0.0325V

-This is appropriate for a 4x4 keypad constructed as described in [sgmne's current sense keypad](https://github.com/sgmne/AnalogKeypad).
+This is appropriate for a 4x4 keypad[^1] constructed as described in [sgmne's current sense keypad](https://github.com/sgmne/AnalogKeypad).
 This provides a more linear result.
 Recommend keypads have solid read ground plane to reduce noise.